 The hedged framing here is important.
 Long-term cardiovascular safety of tesamorelin has not been established.
 Consider risk/benefit of continuation of treatment in patients who have not had a reduction in visceral adipose tissue.
 It is not indicated for weight loss management as it has a weight-neutral effect.
 Despite frequent off-label marketing in wellness circles, the approved indication is narrow, and the regulatory record is explicit about what the molecule has and has not been shown to do.

-Other hormone-axis peptides include GnRH analogues (leuprolide, triptorelin) used in prostate cancer and endometriosis, and growth-hormone-releasing peptides like ipamorelin and CJC-1295 that remain investigational.
+Other hormone-axis peptides include GnRH analogues (leuprolide, triptorelin) used in prostate cancer and endometriosis, and growth-hormone-releasing peptides like ipamorelin and CJC-1295 that are not approved medicines.
 CJC-1295 combined with ipamorelin showed significantly improved maximum tetanic tension in murine models with glucocorticoid-induced muscle loss, but these findings are limited to animal studies.

 The fastest-growing search interest sits in a category that has no FDA approvals: peptides studied for tissue repair, tendon healing, and gut integrity.
 BPC-157 is the most-discussed example, and the evidence base illustrates the pattern across this whole subcategory.